Conservation education is our legacy and mission.

 The Cradle of Forestry’s “classroom” includes:

-- A forest around three paved, wheelchair accessible trails- a living laboratory and hands-on exhibit.
+- A forest around three paved, wheelchair accessible hiking trails- a living laboratory and hands-on exhibit.

 - The indoor Forests for Life exhibit hall that supplements programs and enhances flexibility in inclement weather.